magit/magit/README.md

 Magit is an interface to [Git][git] for [Emacs][emacs].

-Unlike Emacs's native [version control support][vc] which strives to provide a unified interface to various version control systems, Magit only supports Git and can therefor take full advantage of its native features.
+Unlike Emacs's native [Version Control][vc] package which strives to provide a unified interface to various version control systems, Magit only supports Git and can therefor better take advantage of its native features.

 Magit supports GNU Emacs 23.2 or later; 24.1 or later is recommended.
 Magit supports Git 1.7.2.5 or later; 1.8.2 or later is recommended.
-These are the versions in ancient Debian oldstable.
+The minimal versions are those available in ancient Debian oldstable.

 Table of Contents
 =================